CTXz/STM8-DCE/README.md

 - Removes unused constants
 - Removes unused interrupt handlers (if `--opt-irq` is provided)
 - Is capable of distinguishing between global and local/static labels
+- Detects function pointers and keeps functions that are assigned to a function pointer

 Due to [sdccrm's](https://github.com/XaviDCR92/sdccrm) deprecated status and my personal preference for Python over C for pattern matching and text processing, I chose to develop the tool completely from scratch instead of forking [sdccrm](https://github.com/XaviDCR92/sdccrm).

 ## Issues

 This tool has **not been tested with debug information enabled**.
 Enabling debug information will likely optimize significantly less code and probably mess with debug symbols.
-IRQ handlers will certainly also not be optimized away as they will no longer be detected as unused with debug related symbols present in their code.

 ## Disclaimer